 The United States is in the midst of a COVID resurgence.
 The first wave hit dense areas in the Northeast Corridor and Chicago metro area.
-Now a second wave is hitting areas in California, Texas, Georgia,and Florida with large Hispanic populations and people lacking health insurance.
+The second wave hit areas in California, Texas, Georgia,and Florida with large Hispanic populations and people lacking health insurance.
 Now the third wave is nearly nationwide.
 Our CovidClue™ web application allows you to do real-time analysis of hotspots and trends.
 Get informed with your own reports, graphs, and maps by visiting www.covidclue.com or by clicking on the maps below.

 Pandemics can impact electric grid security.

 While COVID-19 is the current challenge for North American utilities, the 2009 H1N1 flu epidemic earlier alerted them to the pandemic threat.
 The North American Electric Reliability Corporation (NERC), the federally-designated regulator for the high-voltage portion of the electric grid, published this Industry Advisory near the end of the H1N1 outbreak.
 Utilities also learned from the SARS virus outbreak in Toronto in early 2003.
 In a proactive move, major electric utilities isolated their critical staff, including control room and generator operators, well before COVID-19 infections became widespread in North America.

 Dependence on Human Staffing

 Electric utilities are dependent on human staffing for their mission-critical operations: electric grid operators, line crews, and specialized technicians.
 After modelling of the COVID-19 pandemic and studying ways to mitigate its effect on electric reliability, members of the Foundation for Resilient Societies and other experts authored a paper, "Preserving Operational Continuity for Electric Utility Control Rooms During the COVID-19 Pandemic."

 Supply Chains for Electric Grid Equipment